 What is PSIG?

-PSIG that stands for pounds per square inch gauge is also used extensively.
+PSIG which stands for pounds per square inch gauge is also used extensively.
 Gauge pressure is defined as the pressure relative to the ambient atmospheric pressure.
 PSIG is used for instrument pressure gauges in equipment, oilfield valves, regulators, etc.

 Refer to the image in Fig. 1 that clearly explains the concept of PSIA vs PSIG and absolute pressure and Gauge Pressure.